Conduct his or her dealings in a manner that furthers the efficient,

 except when extraordinary circumstances are present.
 Extraordinary circumstances include,

-but are not limited to, medical emergency of the representative or an immediate relative,
+but are not limited to, a medical emergency affecting the representative or an immediate

 If another representative replaces the representative who is seeking to withdraw and